edoardociscato/affinitymatrix/README.md

 The output of `estimate.affinity.matrix` is a list of objects that constitute the estimation results.
-The estimated affinity matrix is stored under `Aopt`, while the vector of loadings describing men’s and women’s matching factors are stored under `U` and `V` respectively.
+The estimated affinity matrix is stored under `Aopt`, while the vector of loadings describing men's and women's matching factors are stored under `U` and `V` respectively.
 The following functions can be used to produce summaries of the different findings.
 For further details, Chiappori, Ciscato and Guerriero (2020) contain tables and plots that are generated with these functions.